utsavll0/utsavll0/README.md

-- 👋 Hi, I’m Utsavkumar Lal
+- 👋 Hi, I’m Utsav
-- 👀 I’m working as junior software engineer @ Makkajai
+- 👀 I’m working as SDE - 1 @ Makkajai
-- 🌱 I’m currently expert at Unity 2D game dev and learning Unreal in my free time
+- 🌱 I’m currently an expert in 2D game development and backend development using Unity and Cocos2dX
-- 💞️ I’m looking to collaborate on Unity, Spine, Unreal, API Dev using ASP.NET or Spring Boot
+- 💞️ I’m looking to collaborate on Unity, Spine, Unreal, Spring Boot
 - 📫 You can email me at utsavll0@gmail.com

 <!---